wxiang54/3XTheCharm/README.md

 2. Create the database:  `$./manage.py createdb`

 3. Migrate the database:  `$./manage.py migratedb`

-  * This generates four entries only.
-Therefore, given n is the number of times the command is run, your entries in the database will total to the arithmetic sequence a_n = a_1 + 4n --Stern
+  >  This generates four entries only.
+Therefore, given n is the number of times the command is run, your entries in the database will total to the partial sum of the arithmetic sequence a_n = a_1 + 4n

+  >  --Stern

 4. (Optional) Generate filler data:  `$./manage.py gen_opportunities`